marciodbotas/learning_notes/books/the-managers-path.md

 One of the basic rules of management is the rule of no surprises, particularly negative ones.

 You'll always need to have a record of negative feedback to fire someone in any environment where HR is active.
 Give people clear improvement feedback in writing, with a timeline for improvement, and have them acknowledge it in writing as well (an email is ok).

+Giving feedbacks early and often, and keep records of the feedback you have been delivering, helps you to prevents such situation in which you may fall when having a discussion with a report, and one is playing the excuses on the table.
+Those might sound true and can be actually true, but try to stick to the facts.

 A final warning: don't put anyone on a plan whom you wouldn't be happy to lose.

 > Coaching someone out of the company
 > If you think your team is not the right place for somebody to grow his career.
 You aren't firing him, but you are telling that he needs to move on if he wants to progress.
 > Give the employee a chance to find a job in another part of the organisation or at another company.
 When he does, let him go happily.

+#### Assesing your own experience (28/09/23)
+ 1. I haven't set up regular 1-1s with my direct reports, however we did have one at least within the last 2 months
+ 2. The last time I talked with then about their carrer development was within the last three months, so maybe I still don't have to talk about it with them
+ 3. The last time someone behaved in a way it needed correction it took me a week or more, because I wanted to give the correction feedback in person, and I did it in private
+ 4. I have a feeling that I have never gave a performance review, so I don't have a measure exactly of how this could have been better
+ 5. The most useful piece of performance feedback I ever got is a tricky question to answer, however, one I can recal at the moment was that I should ask for help or support more often or at least do not take so much time for it.
+People around me can and will gladly help me go through problems that sometimes are blocking me just because some background knowledge I don't have regarding that specific topic I am working on.
+ 6. I don't know exactly how the promotion process works currently in my company, but I can go for it, my resource manager probably will know it.

 ## Managing a team